DashWare alternative

 FeatureOverspeedDashWare

-PlatformAny modern browser, Mac or WindowsWindows desktop only
+PlatformNative app for Mac and WindowsWindows desktop only

-Bottom line: Overspeed runs on any operating system in the browser; DashWare is Windows-only.
+Bottom line: Overspeed runs natively on Mac and Windows; DashWare is Windows-only.

 Still maintainedActively developedAbandoned since the GoPro acquisition